florianschanda/miss_hit/README.md

 ## Copyright

-MISS_HIT is licensed under the GNU GPL version 3 as described in LICENSE.
+MISS_HIT is licensed under the GNU GPL version 3 (or later) as described in LICENSE.

 The vast majority of this work is (C) Florian Schanda.
 Contributions from the following people and entities are under their copyright, with